3 Healthy Techniques to Spur Your Intrinsic Motivation

 Goal-setting is an essential life skill, especially in addiction recovery, but many people unknowingly set themselves up for failure by taking on too much at once or creating unrealistic objectives.
+For those navigating both addiction and mental health challenges, dual-diagnosis treatment can offer the guidance needed to set achievable goals and build a solid foundation for lasting recovery.
 Instead of shooting for the moon every time and getting discouraged when you miss, break larger goals into small, manageable chunks.
 Give yourself an attainable deadline, and be specific about what you hope to achieve.
 As you move forward, remember to celebrate each success.
 Here are three tips you can use to stay intrinsically motivated toward your practical objectives.

 Juggling multiple objectives can be daunting, so you might want to write down each step you will take to accomplish them.
 Keeping a digital or hard-copy to-do list where you can frequently revisit it will help you if you tend to procrastinate or need visual reminders of your next steps.
 It can also be useful to organize all your tasks in one central location.
 There are several to-do list formats to choose from, and it might take some trial and error to find the one that keeps you motivated to stay on top of your goals.
 Still, the sense of personal satisfaction you’ll feel when you cross an item off your list can be extremely rewarding.
 And, if you ever get stuck in a rut, you can review and reflect on everything you’ve accomplished for renewed enthusiasm.